 MSI Afterburner is ultimate graphics card utility, co-developed by MSI and Guru3D RivaTuner teams.
 The Beta releases have a expiration limit, the Stable and Final releases do not.

-Please note - We strongly recommend using the final build 4.2.0, however if you purchased a GeForce GTX 1070 or 1080, you should grab the latest beta, 4.3.0 Beta 3 as that beta is all about supporting the new Pascal GPU based graphics cards.
+We strongly recommend using the final build 4.2.0 if you are using Kepler/Maxwell GPUs, however if you purchased a GeForce GTX 1070 or 1080, you should grab the latest beta, 4.3.0 Beta 4 as that beta is all about supporting the new Pascal GPU based graphics cards.
 We have written a GeForce GTX 1070 and 1080 overclocking guide right here.

 Windows XP, Windows Vista, Windows 7 or Windows 8 and Windows 10 (both x86 and x64 versions) with full administrative rights